18 MarGreen Infrastructure Solutions and Benefits

 Stormwater runoff is a significant contributor to water pollution in our urban areas and waterways.

-Unlike the natural environment, our urban and suburban areas are mostly covered with concrete and asphalt surfaces.
+Our urban and suburban areas are mostly covered with concrete and asphalt surfaces.
 These impervious surfaces prevent rainwater from infiltrating into the ground.

-5 Reasons to Adapt Green Infrastructure Practices
+5 Reasons to Adapt Green Infrastructure

 The U.S. Clean Water Act requires that local municipalities take charge of their water.